 From the date of merger, STI has contributed \$45,783,399 of revenue and \$1,248,710 to the profit before tax from continuing operations of the Group.

-Transaction costs of \$60,000 have been expensed and are included in other expenses in the Statement of Comprehensive Income and are part of operating cash flows in the Statement of Cash Flows.
+Transaction costs of \$60,000 have been expensed and are included in other expenses in the statement of profit or loss and are part of operating cash flows in the statement of cash flows.